 City of Sheboygan

 This wreck is accessible from both Picton and Kingston.
 Depending on the speed of your boat, the ride from Kingston is a bit long but the wreck is well worth it.
-Sheboygan was a medium size three masted schooner that sunk with all hands off Amherst Island in 1915.
+One of the most intact wrecks in the area, Sheboygan was a medium size three masted schooner that sunk with all hands off Amherst Island in 1915.
 The cause of loss was mostly bad weather, but it was reported that at the time of sinking she was quite overloaded.

 Usual suspects, like silt, depth and temperature are the main hazards.
-Note that it is possible to swim through the lower level, but highly NOT RECOMMENDED unless oyu have a perfect boyancy control - there is probably only 2-3 feet clearance.
+Note that it is possible to swim through the lower level, but only in sidemount and only a the end of the dive as the holds will be silted.

 Untitled-1_thumb.jpg (23825 bytes) Untitled-10-thumb.jpg (31207 bytes) Untitled-11-thumb.jpg (25451 bytes) Untitled-12_thumb.jpg (26153 bytes) Untitled-13-thumb.jpg (30229 bytes) Untitled-2-thumb.jpg (22843 bytes) Untitled-3_thumb.jpg (29691 bytes) Untitled-4_thumb.jpg (31919 bytes) Untitled-5_thumb.jpg (26958 bytes) Untitled-6-thumb.jpg (20702 bytes) Untitled-7_thumb.jpg (22976 bytes) Untitled-8_thumb.jpg (20877 bytes) Untitled-9-thumb.jpg (20440 bytes)